Vishwanathms/aws-saa-c03-scenarios/Scenario-1/readme.md

 - Basic understanding of Redis
 - Basic understanding of Python and Flask

-### Steps
+### Steps to setup Frontend server

 1. Launch an Ubuntu EC2 instance with ports 80, 8080, and 6379 open
-2. Install Apache2, Python, and the Redis Python library
+2. Install Apache2, Python, and the Redis Python library -- Refer "frontend-app-readiness.md"
-3. Set up the frontend HTML and the backend server-side script
+3. Set up the frontend HTML with the below code, to be placed in
-4. Launch another EC2 instance
-5. Install Redis server and add this line "bind 0.0.0.0" to the redis.conf file inside /etc/redis/
-6. Test it from the frontend hosted on port 80 of your first EC2 instance

 #### Frontend script: